honeymelon-app/honeymelon/docs/guide/batch-processing.md

 1. The job is marked as **Failed**
 2. Other jobs continue processing
-3. Check the failed job's logs for details
+3. Review the error state on the job card
 4. Fix the issue and re-add the file if needed

 ### Common Batch Errors